wieerwill/logseq_templates/pages/template___timebox.md

   template: time_box
   template-including-parent: false
 	- ## Meta
-	  Type:: [/[timebox]]
+	  type:: timebox
-	  Tags:: timebox
+	  tags:: timebox
 	  icon:: 📅
-	  Date:: <% today %>
+	  date:: <% today %>
 	- # Brain Dump
 	  #+BEGIN_NOTE
 	  Take everything that’s in your brain that you need to get done and jotted down as quickly as you possibly can.
 Don’t think about it.
 Just write them down
 	  #+END_NOTE
     	- 1. Blah Blah
-	  2. Blah Blah
+    	  1. Blah Blah
 	- # Top Priorities #.kanban
 	   #+BEGIN_NOTE
 	   List out your Tasks Categorized by Task